Iran's secretive top leader vows to keep up attacks in his first statement since being appointed

 It was a sleepless night for many in Israel and Lebanon as Hezbollah launched some 200 rockets into Israel, according to the Israeli military.
 Israeli warplanes carried out simultaneous airstrikes on areas in Beirut’s southern suburbs and struck a car near the capital.

 “The noise was extraordinary, it was really scary,” said Naama Porat, a resident of the rural Israeli community of Klil, some 15 kilometers (9 miles) from the Lebanese border.
-As the sound of explosions and interceptions rang out, she dashed with her son to a shelter and spent the night there.
+As the sound of explosions rang out, she dashed with her son to a shelter.

 Israeli Defense Minister Israel Katz warned Lebanon that if its government does not prevent Hezbollah from attacking, Israel “will take the territory and do it ourselves.”